Black Leather Jackets: Plot

 Three beings, disguised as human males wearing leather jackets, are part of an advanced alien invasion force, sent to Earth to infect city water reservoirs with bacteria that will kill all humans and domestic animals.
 Their own race needs room to expand.
 The pretext given for the extermination is that humans are violent and hateful and therefore deserve to be destroyed.
 Calling themselves "Scott", "Steve" and "Fred", they rent a house in a suburban American town where they can keep in contact with their planet's leader while setting the plan in motion.

 The youngest of the three aliens, Scott, falls in love with the girl who lives next door to their rented house, Ellen Tillman.
 Scott eventually tells Ellen about the alien plan in order to convince her to run away with him so that she will escape death, but Ellen naturally mistakes his story for lunatic rantings.
 Ellen's father calls the local sheriff to take Scott away.
 The deputy who answers the call is part of the invasion force.

 Meanwhile, Scott contacts the leader of his world.
-Naively assuming the reports describing humans as inherently violent were made in error, he informs the leader that while violent individuals exist, as in all races, the majority of humans are essentially loving and peaceful, and implores him to call off the invasion.
+Believing the reports describing humans as inherently violent were made in error, he informs the leader that while violent individuals exist, as in all races, the majority of humans are essentially loving and peaceful, and implores him to call off the invasion.
 The leader refuses and deems Scott a traitor.
-Scott returns to Ellen's house in a last attempt to persuade her.
+Scott returns to Ellen's house, in hope to persuade her.
 The deputy is waiting for him and takes him away.
 The Tillmans comfort their daughter, not realizing they are doomed by the upcoming alien invasion.